szbmrk/H8P190_Thesis/README.md

 # H8P190 Thesis for Computer Science BSc at Eszterhazy Karoly Catholic University

-The objective of my thesis is to develop a poker game based on Texas Hold'Em rules, where a desktop computer is connected to several mobile phones to implement a multiplayer game.
+The objective of my thesis is to develop a poker game based on Texas Hold'Em rules, where several mobile phones are connected to a desktop computer to implement a multiplayer game.
 The game is designed to give players a similar experience as playing a real poker game in real life.
 This was achieved by using the mobile phones as the "hands" of the players and the computer as the table, the common space.

 ## Architectural design